rpgreview/papersandpaychecks/pnp.md

 **Knowledge (Sciences)**

 A Knowledge (Sciences - specialisation) skill check is required whenever a character wishes to evaluate objective facts.
 This includes broad scientific disciplines, both physical and social (biology, physics, chemistry, engineering, economics, medicine, sociology, history, psychology), institutions (research bodies, universities), and people (various scientists according to broad discipline).
+Note that first aid is covered by the Survival skill.

 **Knowledge (Philosophy)**